standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 Webhooks are just HTTP requests from an unknown source, so verifying the authenticity of webhooks is a requirement for any secure webhook implementation.

 There are multiple ways to verify the authenticity of webhooks, with some being much better than others.
-The most common way to verify the authenticity of webhooks is by using HMAC signatures using a pre-shared secret key, with a common alternative being the use of asymmetric signatures (more on that below).
+The most common way to verify the authenticity of webhooks is by using HMAC signatures using a pre-shared secret key, with a common alternative being the use of asymmetric signatures.

 As often the case with security, using the correct cryptographic primitives for the signature verification is not sufficient for a secure implementation.
 This section provides a secure scheme and additional guidelines for ensuring a simple and secure implementation.